OPENEHIRA/OPENLINK/README.md

 OpenGuy is beginner-friendly.
 If you can write Python or basic HTML, you can contribute.

-Good places to start: adding new command types to `parser.py`, expanding the suggestion bank in `index.html`, improving the AI system prompt for better accuracy on ambiguous input, writing tests for the `parse()` function, or connecting `simulator.py` to real serial hardware.
+Good places to start: adding command types to `parser.py`, expanding the suggestion bank in `index.html`, improving the AI system prompt, writing tests for `parse()`, or connecting `simulator.py` to real serial hardware.

 **How to contribute:**